publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schJ/ptI/sptC/m__us_usc_t26_s664.md

             such contribution shall be treated as a transfer to a separate trust under regulations prescribed by the Secretary.

-    (e) __Valuation for purposes of charitable contribution__
+    (e) __Valuation of interests__

         For purposes of determining the amount of any charitable contribution, the remainder interest of a charitable remainder annuity trust or charitable remainder unitrust shall be computed on the basis that an amount equal to 5 percent of the net fair market value of its assets (or a greater amount, if required under the terms of the trust instrument) is to be distributed each year.
+In the case of the early termination of a trust which is a charitable remainder unitrust by reason of subsection (d)(3), the valuation of interests in such trust for purposes of this section shall be made under rules similar to the rules of the preceding sentence.

     (f) __Certain contingencies permitted__